(225 ILCS 450/14.1)

 holder of a foreign designation, granted in a foreign country, provided that:

-(a) the applicant is the holder of a certificate as a
+(a) the applicant has received certification as a

 certified public accountant from the Board or a registration as a registered CPA from the Department issued under this Act;